Imagine stepping out of your classroom onto a grassy hill overlooking the Bosphorus, the stunning strait that runs through Turkey's largest city.

 Bogazici University has more than 30 student clubs, ranging from Aviation Club to Mountaineering Club to Turkish Classical Music Club.
 You can also get involved by joining extra-curricular sports groups like aerobics, basketball, rowing, sailing, and more.
 The University offers a major sports complex with a soccer field and exercise equipment, too.

 Although your adventure begins in Istanbul, the partner universities we work with can take you to other great cities around Turkey and beyond to provide contrast and context for what you are learning in Istanbul.
-You can find out more about these inexpensive trips when you arrive on site.
+You can find out more about these inexpensive trips when you arrive on-site.

 However, IES Abroad Istanbul will be offering all IES students, regardless of the program they're in, a field trip to Jordan, which is included in the program fee.

-Amman, Jordan - required, included in program fee
+Morocco - required, included in program fee

 About the Center